With all the benefits of riding your e-Bike, it’s natural to wonder whether this form of exercise can contribute to transforming your body shape.

 For example, Endomorphs typically have larger frames due to a higher percentage of body fat (source), as well as less muscle mass.
 Due to these factors, Endomorphs are generally more easily affected by caloric intake than other body types (ie. easily fluctuating weight based on a diet).

 Ectomorphs, on the other hand, typically have smaller frames and very little body fat (source): often, Ectomorphs are longer, leaner, and have less muscle mass.
 Opposite of Ectomorphs, people with this body type have a harder time gaining weight and muscle and are not easily affected by caloric intake.

-Because of these different body shapes and their respective advantages and disadvantages, Ectomorphs tends to excel at aerobic and endurance-focused exercises, whereas Endomorphs and Mesomorphs tend to excel at the strength and power-focused exercises.
+Because of these different body shapes and their respective advantages and disadvantages, Ectomorphs tend to excel at aerobic and endurance-focused exercises, whereas Endomorphs and Mesomorphs tend to excel at strength and power-focused exercises.

 Where Ectomorphs may find it hard to build muscle, Endomorphs may find it hard to lose weight.
 So when it comes to e-Biking and utilizing that form of exercise, Ectomorphs will benefit from focusing more on the strength training side to transform their bodies to build more muscle.
 Whereas Endomorphs and Mesomorphs will benefit from focusing on the endurance training side and improving their cardiovascular health as well as fat-burning capabilities to become leaner and trimmer.

 Based on your weight gain, loss, eating, and exercise habits, you can probably easily figure out which body type you fall under.
 Needless to say, the way your body shape changes over the course of an exercise regime such as e-Biking will vary depending on your natural body shape as well as your lifestyle.

 Don’t think of your natural body shape as something that will hold you back, but rather, use it to understand which methods will best target the issues you face when it comes to reaching your health goals.